ValleyAudio/homr/README.md

 Copyright (c) 2019 Dale Johnson, GPL-3 License

-This software was written as port of PhD study that took place at the University of Huddersfield
+This software was written as part of PhD study that took place at the University of Huddersfield

 ## Prerequisites
 HOMR depends on **libsndfile** and **vectorclass**.